 We’ve found that event quality starts to decrease once an event reaches more than 125 attendees.
 Bigger events mean there are less resources available to attendees (and it can be very overwhelming to have everyone sit through 25 presentations on Sunday night).

 Only new ideas (no pre-existing work done) are allowed to be pitched and worked on at Startup Weekend events.

 More often then not, preformed ideas or companies means that the founder is only looking for people to help build their pre-determined vision.
 Nobody wants to work on a project for free and at Startup Weekend, all member should be starting with equal ownership and the ability to shape and change the vision.

-All Startup Weekends must give proper recognition to global and local sponsors.
+All Startup Weekends must give proper recognition to global partners and local sponsors.

-Our sponsors provide a lot of support for our events, and often times it’s more than just money (attendee resources, mentors, marketing, etc).
+Our global partners & local sponsors provide a lot of support for our events, and often times it’s more than just money (attendee resources, mentors, marketing, etc).
 It’s important we give them the recognition they deserve, especially if you want to create a long-lasting relationship.

 No cash prizes may be given at a Startup Weekend.

 We encourage in-kind prizes (donated co-working space, networking opportunities, product use, etc.) that directly impact the progress and success of Startup Weekend teams.
 Cash prizes can create legal issues, but more importantly we’ve found attendees end up dividing prizes amongst themselves instead of using it on their startup.

 Our goal at Startup Weekend is to create impact, and we want prizes to reward attendees with opportunity instead of physical goods.
 We recommend finding prizes that help advance the attendees journey into entrepreneurship.
 Reach out to your Regional Manager if you would like some prize suggestions.